PUT-PTM/AmbilightST/README.md

 }

-After we enable in the Visual Studio an application that supports reading and calculating pixel values ​​for an image on the screen.
-And the result is a light that changes depending on the colors on the screen.
+Then compile and run VS project.

 ## How to compile
-You just have to run the project in a console of Visual Studio 2017.
+You just have to run the project in a console of Visual Studio.

 ## Future improvements
 We are thinking about using in the future LED strips that will create a frame around the monitor.